alessandro-gentilini/knuth-interview-2006/README.md

 ------------------------------------------------------------------------------------------------------

 How did I get into computers?
-I had a scholarship to Case, but it was, it didn’t cover my whole tuition; it just covered part of the tuition, and so I took a part time job.
+I had a scholarship to Case, but it was, it didn't cover my whole tuition; it just covered part of the tuition, and so I took a part time job.
 My parents had no money, and I took a part time job working in the Statistics Department.
 Taking, and one of the things I would do, would run a card sorter, an IBM card sorting